The new schematic:

 Moving a droplet:

 every push-pull switch of U5 can be considered as a half bridge.
 Two of them build a H-bridge, that can be driven either in phase or phase inverted.
-As the outputs of U5 are pulsed with 70 Hz, by using the blank input, in the first case the voltage between the two outputs is 0, in the second case it is a square wave AC voltage.
+As the outputs of U5 are pulsed with 70 Hz, in the first case the voltage between the two outputs is 0, in the second case it is a square wave AC voltage.
 The droplet moves to the electrodes with the electric alternating field between them.

 To inhibit the movement of a droplet, its corresponding counter electrode has to be grounded.